Bone China vs Porcelain: Which Is Best for Your Table?

 This post may contain affiliate links.
 If you purchase through these links, I may earn a small commission at no extra cost to you.
 Full disclosure.

-You're browsing dinnerware online, and every listing says something different.
+Ever browse dinnerware online only to find every listing says something different?
 Bone china.
 Porcelain.
 Fine china.
 Vitrified ceramic.
 It all starts blurring together, and the price tags are no help either, because a porcelain plate can cost $12 or $120 depending on the brand.

-In this guide, I'll walk you through exactly what sets bone china and porcelain apart: how they're made, how they feel in your hands, how they hold up over time, and which one actually makes sense for the way you live.
+In this guide, I will walk you through exactly what sets bone china and porcelain apart: how they are made, how they feel in your hands, how they hold up over time, and which one actually makes sense for the way you live.

 Bone China vs Porcelain: Which Is Better?